Also serving Spotsylvania, Stafford & King George

-Ready to change your life with LASIK eye surgery in Fredericksburg?
+Ready to change your life with Laser Vision Correction in Fredericksburg?
 Our award-winning team has been dedicated to improving lives through better vision for more than 35 years!
 With years of combined experience in LASIK, PRK and other forms of vision correction procedures, we have developed safety standards and indicators for all aspects of care and service, resulting in outstanding surgical results for our patients.
 Come in for a no-cost consultation, talk to our surgical team, tour the facility if you wish and see for yourself what makes Access Eye different.

 What Is LASIK?